csci104/site/_includes/writeups/ll-recursion2.md

 In this problem you will practice implementing recursive functions that process linked lists.
 Skeleton code is provided in `resources/{{page.hwpath}}`.
-Copy those files to your `hw-username/{{page.hwpath}}` folder.
+Copy those files to your `hw-username/{{page.hwpath}}` folder, if you have not already.
 Each of the two problems below will use the following `Node` definition.
-You may declare and use helper functions as you deem necessary.
-Remember to handle the cases when an input linked list is empty.
-Also, most recursive solutions are *elegant*.
-If you find yourself writing a lot of code, you likely aren't on the right track.
-If you had a recursive linked list **tracing** problem in a prior homework, that might give you an idea of the *elegance* we are referring too.

 ```c++
 struct Node {